THE TRISTHANA VINYASA YOGA SYSTEM

 PRACTICE WITH PURPOSE

-Tristhana Vinyasa Yoga can be adapted to suit the aspirations of each student individually, weather it is to begin a yoga practice, deepen, broaden and give direction to an establishing practice, or create a safe Pathway to the Primary Series of Ashtanga Yoga.
+This method can be adapted to suit the aspirations of each student individually, whether it is to begin a yoga practice, deepen, broaden and give direction to an establishing practice, or create a safe pathway to the Primary Series of Ashtanga Yoga.

-When performed in conjunction with each other these form the essential elements of yoga practice and cover the 3 levels of purification; body, nervous system and the mind.
+When performed in conjunction with each other, these form the essential elements of yoga practice and cover the 3 levels of purification:

 This is the essence of Ashtanga and all Vinyasa yoga practice.